-Message from the Chair
+Message From the Chair

 Faculty and graduate students presented their research at several conferences, including the Academy of Criminal Justice Sciences meeting in New Orleans, the American Society of Criminology meeting in Philadelphia, and the Western Association of Criminal Justice meeting, held this year just up the road in Spokane.
-Faculty (and graduate students) published several books and a number of articles.

 This will be my last chair’s message, as my four-year term as chair ends in August 2018.
 I have enjoyed the opportunity to lead the department forward and to work with so many bright, curious, and nice people.
 It has been my honor to serve.
 I look forward to returning to “regular faculty” status and focusing more of my time on teaching and research.

 Thank you all for your continued support of the WSU Department of Criminal Justice and Criminology!